 Upon completion, the Incurred Cost Proposal is submitted to DCAA and your Administrative Contracting Officer (ACO) for audit.
 DCAA uses an Incurred Cost Submission Adequacy Checklist (DCAA > Customers > Checklists & Tools > Incurred Cost Submission Adequacy Checklist) to determine if the submission is adequate for audit.
 Upon acceptance, DCAA may audit the submission for compliance including accuracy of rate calculations and applications.
 This is the most frequent audit performed by DCAA year over year.
 Their findings routinely center on unallowable costs pursuant to FAR 31 and exceptions to exceptions to cost accounting practices used by contractors.
 It is therefore crucial to spend extra time reviewing accounting for FAR allowability, FAR 31 expressly unallowable costs, and other common DCAA questioned costs.

 Upon resolution of any findings, DCAA will issue a formal letter establishing the final rates for that year.
-Based on the results of the Incurred Cost Proposal, final bills or vouchers to the government may be prepared to close out physically complete contracts listed in the Incurred Cost Proposal.
+Based on the results of the Incurred Cost Proposal, final bills or vouchers to the government may be prepared to close out physically complete contracts listed in the ICP.

-Understanding, preparing, and submitting Incurred Cost Proposals can be challenging.
+Understanding, preparing, and submitting ICPs can be challenging.
 Please contact us here if you have any questions, or need help on your indirect rates, and we will be happy to assist you.